What You’ll Learn

 A Rise in LP-Led Secondary Market Pricing

-Source: Jefferies, “Global Secondary Market Review,” January 2025
+Source: Jefferies, “H1 2025 Global Secondary Market Review,” July 2025

 A few factors contributed to this narrowed spread on average, including:

-Stabilizing Macroeconomic Environment Rising public markets and interest rate cuts led to increased confidence in PE-backed companies and the future exit environment for these assets.
+Stabilizing Macroeconomic Environment: Rising public markets and interest rate cuts led to increased confidence in PE-backed companies and the future exit environment for these assets.

-As we highlighted in our 2023 secondaries market update, when evaluating private equity secondaries, the discount to a fund's intrinsic asset value can matter more than the discount to its last reported NAV, as long-term returns are typically driven by capital appreciation of underlying assets rather than just the initial markdown.
+When evaluating private equity secondaries, the discount to a fund's intrinsic asset value can matter more than the discount to its last reported NAV, as long-term returns are typically driven by capital appreciation of underlying assets rather than just the initial markdown.
 Additionally, LP-led transactions tend to feature deeper discounts than GP-led deals, as individual investors may be more motivated to sell at a reduced price depending on their liquidity needs.

 Expansion of GP-Led Transactions via Continuation Vehicles